 Digital literacy training, website building, and social media classes should be offered to businesses within six months.
 Residential and business concerns about high-cost/low-speed internet should be addressed immediately.

 Many free resources exist for digital literacy training, including:

 Support the 3 Rivers Foundation Comanche Springs Astronomy Campus (CSAC).

 Foard County is fortunate to be the home of the 3 Rivers Foundation for the Arts and Sciences Comanche Springs Astronomy Campus (CSAC).
-Located on nearly 6,000 acres outside of Crowell on Farm to Market Road 654, it is a tourism draw to the region and a great educational resource for area residents and students.
+Located on nearly 6,000 acres outside of Crowell on Farm to Market Road 654, it is a tourism draw to the region, and a great educational resource for area residents and students.
+Foard County is ideally suited to have an astronomical observatory due to its low light pollution and very dark skies.
 People come from all over the globe to use 3 Rivers Foundation’s observatories, which house one of the largest refractors in Texas and offer some of the largest and most advanced telescope equipment available to amateur astronomers and students.
 It hosts school field trips, educational courses, events for students of all ages, workshops for teachers, and free “star parties” for the public.
 In addition to the astronomical studies, the campus offers wildlife observation and education, with hiking trails and overnight camping.

 Action 1 – Include 3 Rivers Foundation’s objectives and concerns in future broadband planning.

-3 Rivers Foundation should be invited to participate in the broadband committee as soon as it is formed.
+3 Rivers Foundation should be invited to participate in the broadband council as soon as it is formed.

 - Local and county governments